-In Original Script of this episode written by Michael Reaves, The original ending where Killer Croc escapes to a Seaworld park where he gets knocked into a pool of electric eels.
-But Frank Paur rewrote the ending and his ending is what we see in the episode.
+In the original script, written by Michael Reaves, the ending shows Killer Croc escape to a Seaworld park where he gets knocked into a pool of electric eels.
+Frank Paur rewrote the ending and it's his ending that is shown.
 See more »

 See more »